The Components of a Web Development Team

 What project phases do web teams focus on?

-While plans differ, common steps are product discovery, information architecture, design mockups, technical build-out, minimum viable product, final iterations, and post-launch activities.
+While plans differ, common steps include product discovery, information architecture, design mockups, technical build-out, minimum viable product development, final iterations, and post-launch activities.

 How can web teams improve coordination?